NBA Analyst Reveals Mavericks’ Chances Of Acquiring Kemba Walker, Khris Middleton, And Max Free Agents

 — Bleacher Report (@BleacherReport) April 30, 2019

 As Stein noted, the Mavericks are “legitimately intrigued” by Kemba Walker, and he expects Dallas to get a chance to make their free agency pitch to the All-Star point guard.
-However, the Mavericks won’t be Walker’s only suitor next summer.
-If Walker decides to part ways with the Hornets, some people see him signing with his hometown team, New York Knicks in free agency.
-In the past months, there were also rumors that the Los Angeles Lakers will consider Walker as their “Plan B” if they fail to acquire their top targets on the free agency market.
+However, the Mavericks won’t be Walker’s only suitor this summer.
+If Walker decides to part ways with the Hornets, some people see him signing with his hometown New York Knicks in free agency.
+In the past few months, there were also rumors that the Los Angeles Lakers would consider Walker as their “Plan B” if they fail to acquire their top targets on the free agency market.

-Khris Middleton will undeniably be a great fit with Luka Doncic and Kristaps Porzingis, but Stein revealed that he’s highly expected to stay put in Milwaukee in the 2019 NBA free agency.
-Stein said that the only way Middleton will become available on the market is if something seriously goes wrong with the Bucks next summer.
+Khris Middleton would undeniably be a great fit with Luka Doncic and Kristaps Porzingis, but Stein revealed that he’s highly expected to stay put in Milwaukee in the 2019 NBA free agency.
+Stein said that the only way Middleton would become available on the market is if something seriously goes wrong with the Bucks this summer.

-Meanwhile, even without talking to league sources, Stein believes that the Mavericks have a “zero chance” of signing the likes of Kyrie Irving, Kevin Durant, Kawhi Leonard, and Klay Thompson in the 2019 NBA free agency.
-However, knowing Mavericks owner Mark Cuban, they will at least try to call all those big names when free agency hits next July.
+Meanwhile, even without talking to league sources, Stein believes that the Mavericks have “zero chance” of signing the likes of Kyrie Irving, Kevin Durant, Kawhi Leonard, and Klay Thompson in the 2019 NBA free agency.
+However, knowing Mavericks owner Mark Cuban, they will at least try to call all those big names when free agency hits in July.